layilin/SP23-33852/_texts/full-text.md

 [^f77n7]: Distilled liquor.

 [^f77n8]: The coca plant, the source of cocaine.
 Two species of coca are now in cultivation: *Erythroxylum coca*, whose native range is western South America, and *Erythroxylum novogranatense*, whose native range is Colombia to northwestern Venezuela and Peru.

-[^f77n9]: The cacao tree (*Theobroma cacao*), the seeds of which are made into chocolate.
-The cacao tree is native to Central and South America and has been cultivated by Amerindians for thousands of years.
-Europeans first encountered cacao in Mexico, where the Aztecs placed a high value on it: cacao was prepared into chocolate drinks that were consumed by the Aztec elite, as well as during religious rituals, and cacao seeds were used as currency and tribute.
-Cacao was first brought to the Caribbean by Spaniards, who established plantations to supply Europe with chocolate.
-Although some Europeans initially found the taste of chocolate off-putting (the Aztecs did not add sugar to their chocolate), it was being consumed in Europe in significant quantities by the seventeenth century.

 ---